How To Create a 5 Year Plan For Your Life

 How will you do this daily, weekly, or monthly to pull it off?

-But it will all be just a fun exercise unless you go out and get started on pulling it all off.
+But it will all be a fun exercise unless you go out and start pulling it all off.

 Do not wait to kick this off on the first Monday of next month.